 Jr. Gold – Jeff Plank – not in attendance

-Joe H
+Joe H. mentioned that a lot of potential Jr. Gold eligible players are expected to tryout for the high school team.
+He does not expect a lot them to register until after the high school selection process.

-Joe Harris reported that the Board will support a Junior Gold B level rather than a U16 team
+Joe Harris reported that the Board will support a Junior Gold B level rather than a U16 team to all include high school age players that have been playing in the program.

 Old Business: